councilofelders/numerbay/docs/docs/tutorial-basics/buy-a-product.md

 If the product you are buying is a tournament submission, you can select a model slot to **auto-submit** to.
 This is mandatory if the product is sold in "Stake Only" mode.

+If you have a valid discount **coupon** for the product, you can also apply it before placing an order.

 ![Product Quantity](/img/tutorial/productQuantity.png)

 :::info